 - Remote controlled window blinds and Nespresso coffee machine.

 - Amazing pool and a spa area with bathrobes, slipes, towels at your disposal.

 Overall, over the top luxuries that you will not find anywhere else in Shanghai.Room entrance: As soon as you open the door, you come to a large area and to your left is the bathroom and to your left, you will find a large dressing room

 Things could have been better and some advice:

 - Breakfast – does not include a hot buffet breakfast.
-You will need to order individual meals off the menu and we waited 30 minutes for food to arrive (wasted 30 minutes of our time).
+You will need to order individual meals off the menu and I waited 30 minutes for food to arrive (wasted 30 minutes of our time).

 - There is a continental (cold food) buffet which was okay.

 - If you think £8 for a portion of chips or £11 for a half a pint of beer is expensive, then this is not for you.

 I also dined at Sir Elly’s restaurant and this is what I thought

 - For 1 Michelin Star restaurant, food was way too expensive.
 I ordered 2 main courses, costing us £130 for two people.
 The standard of the food was similar to what you would get from a good gastropub in the UK which will cost you max £50 for two main courses.
 If the restaurant offered great views of the city, then maybe I could have justified £65 per person main course, however, the views were barely okay.